How to Grow Citrus in Arizona: A Complete Guide

 - Have frost cloth or burlap on hand to protect citrus if temperatures dip below 32℉.

-- Drape citrus from the top all the way to the ground to trap radiating heat.
+- Drape citrus from the top down to the ground to trap radiant heat.

 10. How can I tell if citrus fruit is ripe?

 Taste is the best measure of when citrus is ripe.
-It is important to learn the approximate time when the type of citrus you are growing becomes ripe and then begin sampling the fruit.
+It is important to learn the approximate time when the citrus you are growing becomes ripe, and then begin sampling the fruit.

 The color isn’t always the best measure of when the fruit is ripe because the rind color is affected by temperature.
 Once citrus fruit is picked, it will not ripen anymore.